raycast/extensions/extensions/yaml2json/README.md

 # yaml2json

-Util to transform yamel into a json.
+Util to transform yaml into a json.